confluentinc/confluent-cli/README.md

 We'll also need to add the new golden file, `file1.golden`, to `test/fixtures/output`.
 After running the command manually to ensure the output is correct, the content for the golden file can either be:

 1. Copied directly from the shell
-2. Generated automatically by running `make test TEST_ARGS="./test/... -update"`, which runs all integration tests and updates all golden files to match their output.
+2. Generated automatically by running `make test INT_TEST_ARGS="-update"`, which runs all integration tests and updates all golden files to match their output.
 This is a risky command to run, as it essentially passes all integration tests, but is convenient to use if you can't get tests to pass from manual copying due to some hidden spaces.
 In addition to auto-filling the `file` golden file, this command will update the `help` command test outputs to reflect the added command.

-To run this integration test, run `make test TEST_ARGS="-run TestCLI/TestFileCommands"`.
+To run this integration test, run `make test INT_TEST_ARGS="-run TestCLI/TestFileCommands"`.

 ### Opening a PR!